 To support teaching, the university offers teachers advice, good practices, and a wide range of courses on didactics, learning activities, digital tools, teaching in English, the international classroom, and more.
 The parties and initiatives listed below are key players in this.

 - Centre for Academic Teaching and Learning (CAT) A network incorporating all partners within the university that work on the improvement of academic teaching.
 Teachers can come to the centre for information, support and training.

-- Educational Consultancy & Professional Development (Onderwijsadvies & Training) Training and research institute that translates academic insights into the daily practice of teaching.
+- Educational Development & Training (Onderwijsadvies & Training) Training and research institute that translates academic insights into the daily practice of teaching.
 Offers courses, expert advice, class observations and research support.
 Main partner for EMP and USO innovation projects.

 - Educate-IT Part of the Centre for Academic Teaching.
 Focuses on blended learning and digital applications of teaching.
 Helps teachers to engage students through the use of IT tools and methods, such as knowledge clips, learning analytics, or online feedback.
 Offers tool guide, workshops, and online training courses free of charge for UU teachers.

 - Educational incentive fund (USO) Funding established by the Executive Board to encourage faculty initiatives aimed towards quality improvement and innovation in education.
 Each year the board of the Centre for Academic Teaching selects topics for which project ideas can be submitted.
 To carry out projects, faculties can use their educational innovation budget – so-called EMP hours.

 - Educational Resources Pool (EMP)

 Each faculty receives EMP hours yearly, to be spent on educational development and support.
 Ten percent of the available hours per faculty are reserved for professional consultation for staff.